Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 And biologists have proven that while we feel shame, our brains are physically unable to generate positive feelings.
 As a result, we cannot be sincerely compassionate to others.

-In fact, when we feel shame, we tend to project negative behaviors to others we care about, without even realizing we’re doing so.
+In fact, when we feel shame, we tend to project negative behaviors to others we care about.
+We may not even realize we’re doing so.

-This doesn’t mean we should push bad memories or disappointments under the rug or create an alternative history where what we did was okay.
+We should not push bad memories or disappointments under the rug.
+Or create an alternative history where what we did was okay.
 Quite the opposite.

-We must own up to our own short-comings and be honest about where we have been less than our best selves.
+We must own up to our own shortcomings.
+We should be honest about where we have been less than our best selves.

 And then forgive ourselves for those failings and weaknesses.